SRI-CSL/randoop-gradle-plugin/README.md

 ## Example

-A simple example of how to run this plugin can be found at this project's `consumer` sub-directory.
+A simple example of how to use this plugin on a basic Java project can be found at this project's `consumer` sub-directory.
+From your terminal, run the the following:
-The following snippet shows how to run the plugin on the `consumer` source code:

 ```groovy
 › cd consumer